 Plus two more signs in case you still don’t know where to start.

 You find each character in the order that you come across them in the book.
 First, you come across three clues which also correspond to activities in the book.
 The first clue is found in a magnifying glass.

 The second set of clues can be found by spinning the spinner.
 You have to spot three different body parts.

-Then the third clue are to be found by looking through a cut out sign shaped like binoculars.
-Through this you can spy a final body part of the character you are looking for.
+Then the third clue is to be found by looking through a cutout sign shaped like binoculars.
+Through this, you can spy a final body part of the character you are looking for.

 You are then rewarded with a sign telling you who you’ve found.

 Not far from this sign you will then find the corresponding sign for what you are searching for on the app.
 You then hold your phone towards the sign as if you are taking a photo and the character will come to life with animation and sound on your phone.

 I made sure Jamie watched each little video with me before I sent him off to pose for the photo.
 There was a lot of move left, move forward etc. by me.
 He loved doing it though.
 You can’t take the photo until the end of the video and you can take as many as your phone memory allows.
 They were all stored in a separate folder on my phone.
 You do not need internet for the app to work once it is downloaded.